reflex-dev/reflex-web/docs/styling/theming.md

 ### Color Scheme

 On a high-level, component `color_scheme` inherits from the color specified in the theme.
 This means that if you change the theme, the color of the component will also change.
-The selection of available colors can be found [here](https://www.radix-ui.com/colors).
+Available colors can be found [here](https://www.radix-ui.com/colors).

 You can also specifiy the `color_scheme` prop.